Pro Tip: Use Ghostreader on this doc đ»

 to open or hide the side panels.
 How do I customize my keyboard shortcuts?

 Some non-North American keyboard layouts (such as German, Swedish, Dutch, Norwegian, Catalonian, etc) may not be optimized for the default Reader shortcuts.
-You can customize these shortcuts to your preference by navigating to Account settings
+You can customize these shortcuts to your preference by navigating to Preferences

 > Customize